 2. How Do I Avoid a Pixelated Image with My Camera Settings?

 Now, you know why your photos are blurry.
 Let’s talk about how you can avoid blurry or pixelated photos.
 The easiest fix is to keep a version of the highest possible resolution of the images.

-If you shoot with a camera, make sure to adjust your settings so that images you take get saved in the RAW file format.
-This captures all the data the sensors record and no information gets compressed.
-Saving it as a JPEG file gives you less manipulation over the photo when you edit it later.
+If you shoot with a camera, make sure to adjust your settings so that the images you take get saved in the RAW file format.
+This captures all the sensors' data, and no information gets compressed.
+Saving it as a JPEG file reduces photo manipulation when you edit it later.

-If you don’t have a steady hand, it’s a good idea to use a stabilizer.
+Using a stabilizer is a good idea if you don’t have a steady hand.
 If you’re using a phone to shoot, brace your arm or hand against a steady wall.
 Remember, blurry photos come from shaky cameras.

 As for our last fix on avoiding blurry photos, be sure the camera focuses on the subject.
 For portraits, the subject’s eyes should be in the most focus.
 Out-of-focus images don’t print well.